Dave and Vicky....

 In 2010 I started working for a small disability charity and was joined by Dave there in 2013.
 We worked as colleagues for 2 years and then in 2015 we pooled our experiences to set up VIDA training.

-As well as providing training, I currently also work as an in work support worker and sighted guide for several people and continue to be involved on a day to day basis working in the disability field.
+As well as providing training, I currently also work as an in work support worker and sighted guide as well as providing additional project specific support.
+I continue to be involved on a day to day basis working in the disability field.

 “Having Dave and Vicky as trainers had more of an impact as it was more real.”